 Maternity Casemix (W10.01)

 All other event records where the health speciality code starts with 'P' and is not P50, and the event occurs in a facility listed in table 5.2.8 and is not neonatal (5.2.11) are allocated to the purchase unit W10.01 Maternity Casemix.

+Maternity event records where purchaser code is NOT 20, 34, 35 are excluded from maternity casemix and will be allocated a excluded purchase unit of ‘EXCLU’.

 Primary Maternity (W02020)